Servicing

 Is the “No Payment Event” similar to the current No Activity LAR reporting process?

 Yes, the No Payment Event is similar to the No Activity LAR reporting.
-If there is no payment activity on a loan during the reporting period, you must submit a No Payment Event by CD22 of that period.
+If the loan has no payment activity during the reporting period, you must submit a No Payment Event by CD22 of that period.
 This submission confirms the loan’s unpaid principal balance (UPB) and the last paid installment (LPI) for the time when no payment activity occurred.

 Will reversals for pay-off events (reversals, paid-in-full) be accepted out of cycle?